No products in the cart.

 Still, too much sun to heat can interfere with the blooms.
 So, plant them in shady spots protected from the wind as they have delicate flowers.
 Also, keep the soil moist but not waterlogged.

-The Bleeding Heart you find with pink or white flowers and grow well in the hardiness zones 3-9.
+The Bleeding Heart is found with pink or white flowers and grows well in the hardiness zones 3-9 in part shade.

 Coral Bells and Early Summer Flowering Plant

-The Heuchera spp. better known as Coral Bells, start their blooms in spring to early summer.
-These full-shade plants have colorful flowers from purple, green, red, chartreuse, coral, and variegated foliage.
+The Heuchera spp. start their blooms in spring to early summer.
+These full-shade plants have colorful purple, green, red, chartreuse, and coral flowers, with lime green leaves or variegated foliage.

 In the growing season, the flower stalks have petite blooms, but the foliage usually is green.
 But you can find them with purple or gold leaves as well.
 This outdoor plant grows in full sun but prefers some afternoon shade.

-The reason is that too much direct sunlight can burn the foliage but ensure not overwatering them in the shade, leading to diseases.
-So instead, you can grow them in the growing zones 4-9.
+Too much direct sunlight can burn the foliage, but ensure not overwatering them in the shade, leading to diseases.
+So, instead, you can grow them in the growing zones 4-9.
+They only grow up to 24 inches tall.

 Dogtooth Violet With Lily Yellow Flowers